 Having a criminal record can follow you around for years and have a negative impact on social life, career path, and even your family.
 With internet records, it’s easier than ever for people to look up criminal records online, which means it can follow you from city to city and state to state.
 People who don’t know you may not give you the opportunity to explain your prior criminal conviction or its misrepresentations.

-However, our Riverside expungement attorney can help restore your name by expunging past arrests and convictions.
+However, our criminal defense attorney can help restore your name by expunging past arrests and convictions.

 Generally, an expungement clears your arrest record and subsequent court proceedings related to the specific crime from the public record.
 Perhaps most importantly, it also allows you to legally deny any criminal history when applying for jobs.